Darxo/Hardened/README.md

 - Fix barbarian **Drum** being double grippable despite being a two-handed weapon
 - Fix the impact delay of most throwable utility items not lining up with their projectiles, especially on higher game speed
 - Fix keyboard inputs for camera movement in combat not being combinable
+- Fix spiders rarely glitching out, causing their armor to no longer take damage
 - Releasing a dog within 2 seconds of killing someone no longer skips the dogs turn
 - Two entities can no longer accidentally get teleported (e.g. via Knockback) onto the same tile
 - Cartographer will no longer pay for "discovering" the Ancient Watchtower a second time when you interact with it